yggdrasil-917/yggdrasil-917.github.io/content/posts/utility-ai/utility-ai.md

 As previously said, these are only a handful of curves out there.
 I didn't show curves like cosine or sine waves where you could change parameters like amplitude, phase, and wavelength to configure them.
 The ones covered will be useful for most scenarios you will encounter though.

 Having these curve types that are data driven rather than hand crafting them feels like it is a better approach than providing raw configurable Catmull-Rom type curves like I've discussed in a previous post.

+Now I haven't discussed what curves to use for specific scorers as that to me is more of a game specific topic or maybe it's better to say that it is up to the AI designer to figure out what response curve best fits the feel they desire to achieve.
+The important part is providing customizable curves in a simple and easy to use manner.

 ### Consistent Utility Scores